Agaverd/lab_6/README.md

 ## Conlusion
 This priciples is really my piece of cake.
 It helps you to make code easy to extension and repack small parts into blocks.
 I can explain.
 If i need to make app with diiferernt use-rules (admin, avg_user) i can separate functinality into different functions and after all create two classes with different amount of functionality/rights.
+This is an example of **Interface segregation principle**__